Due to the nature of in home care for seniors, there may not be a single “right answer” to your every question.

 This arrangement has a number of benefits for the individual including helping him or her to remain more at ease and comfortable.

-In fact, many families find that in home care reduces trauma and confusion that may be associated with other types of care.
+In fact, many families find that home care reduces trauma and confusion that may be associated with other types of care.

 More Personalized, Individual Care for Seniors

-In home care is often more comprehensive and effective for elderly individuals compared to care at assisted living centers or senior homes.
+Senior home care is often more comprehensive and effective for elderly individuals compared to care at assisted living centers or senior homes.

 This type of care keeps the clients happier, and is easier to manage family visits while they are still able to enjoy the homes they know and are familiar with.